davidstephenson8/Launch_School/Ruby_110/test_prep/written/119_Study_Guide.md

 {one: 1, two: 2, three: 3} == {three: 3, two: 2, one: 1} #returns true
 ```
 - string keys
+  - any object can be used as a key in a hash.
+This includes strings.
+It's important to be sure you're using the correct syntax to refer to an object, so "" around strings and : with a symbol.
 - symbol keys
+  - symbols are the convention to be used as keys in Ruby.
+They're typically thought of as immutable strings.
 # String methods: chars, concat, count, downcase, downcase!, freeze, include?, replace, reverse, reverse!, size, slice, slice!, split, strip, strip!, upcase, upcase!, upto
 ## ``String#chars``
   - this method splits the string into its component characters and returns an array with each separate character in the string as an element in the array.